kamrul1/RefitClientAndBearerToken/README.md

 # Refit Client And Bearer Token

-This is a demo showing how to use Refit client to call an API projected by identity provider.
+This is a demo showing how to use Refit client to call an API protected by identity provider.

 ##### There are 4 projects in this solution.
 There purpose is:
 ---